-- 3.108.
+3.107.
 The purpose of the region-wide risk assessment is to enable the identification and prioritisation of areas that require adaptation planning.
 This assessment will therefore only be undertaken in enough detail to enable those areas to be identified and prioritised.
 It will be high level and use existing information where appropriate.
 Our intention is not to 'reinvent the wheel' for this regional assessment.
-Rather, it is a preliminary step that will be followed by a more detailed, area-specific risk assessment during the adaptation planning phase. - 3.109.
-A regional scale is appropriate for this 'first pass' risk assessment, because it enables a strategic approach to adaptation planning, particularly by enabling: - prioritisation of resources across a wide area to enable adaptation to be undertaken in the highest areas of risk first - flexibility in scale of adaptation planning (eg, along a stretch of coastline that crosses district council and iwi boundaries). - 3.110.
+Rather, it is a preliminary step that will be followed by a more detailed, area-specific risk assessment during the adaptation planning phase.

+- 3.108.
+A regional scale is appropriate for this 'first pass' risk assessment, because it enables a strategic approach to adaptation planning, particularly by enabling: - prioritisation of resources across a wide area to enable adaptation to be undertaken in the highest areas of risk first - flexibility in scale of adaptation planning (eg, along a stretch of coastline that crosses district council and iwi boundaries). - 3.109.
 A regional approach also acknowledges the typical scale at which such exercises are currently undertaken in Aotearoa New Zealand.
-It aligns with the approach of the new resource management system, which also provides for planning to be undertaken for a region with local representation (ie, territorial authority and Māori representation). - 3.111.
-The region-wide risk assessment should identify: - areas of risk across all hazard types - both existing and increasing risk, with increasing risk taking into account the likely impacts of climate change on sea-level rise and existing natural hazard risk. - 3.112.
+It aligns with the approach of the new resource management system, which also provides for planning to be undertaken for a region with local representation (ie, territorial authority and Māori representation). - 3.110.
+The region-wide risk assessment should identify: - areas of risk across all hazard types - both existing and increasing risk, with increasing risk taking into account the likely impacts of climate change on sea-level rise and existing natural hazard risk. - 3.111.
 An expert panel, appointed on behalf of the decision-maker, should undertake the region-wide risk assessment in accordance with national direction (addressed below).
+The regional council (or the RPC, once the new planning system comes into effect) will be responsible for the region-wide assessment and therefore appoint the expert panel.
 The expert panel should include specialists in hazard and vulnerability assessments; engineering risk assessments; mātauranga Māori; tikanga; and environmental, financial and social risks from natural hazard and climate change impacts.
-This reflects the approach that was taken for the National Climate Change Risk Assessment 182 and is consistent with the Treasury Living Standards Framework (which requires consideration of risk to physical and financial capital, human capability, natural environment, and social cohesion).
+This reflects the approach that was taken for the National Climate Change Risk Assessment and is consistent with the Treasury Living Standards Framework (which requires consideration of risk to physical and financial capital, human capability, natural environment, and social cohesion). - 3.112.
+A considerable amount of information on natural hazard risk and climate change impacts is already available in Aotearoa New Zealand, and the expert panel should be able to draw on that, provided the information meets the standards outlined in the national direction.